VKonanur/MongoDB-Realm-for-Verizon-5G-Edge/README.md

 ```
 > Realm object schema for this tutorial

-Once this step is complete, the cloud portal is configured accordindly for this exercise.
+Once this step is complete, the cloud portal is configured for this exercise.

 ## Step 2: Deploy Docker container for Realm DB on the Wavelength zone instance.
-Once the MongoDB cloud elements have been provisioned and the API key for the Realm app have been created, we are ready to deploy the Realm database via a docker container on the Wavelength zone.
+Once the MongoDB cloud elements have been provisioned and the API key for the Realm app have been created, we are ready to deploy the Realm database via a docker container on the AWS Wavelength zone.
+For instructions deploying your first AWS Wavelength compute instance, please see this [tutorial](https://aws.amazon.com/blogs/compute/creating-an-ec2-instance-in-the-aws-wavelength-zone/).
-The instructions below mirror for a Linux system, however, using the Docker application, it can also be replicated on Windows as well.
+The instructions below are for a Linux system, however, using the Docker application, it can also be replicated on Windows as well.

 ```
 git clone https://github.com/graboskyc/MQTTtoRealm.git &&